jlangch/venice/doc/readme/recursion.md

 To see how efficient tail call optimization for recursion is we compare simple recursion with self recursion applied to computing fibonacci numbers.
-See the execution time and the number of function calls the profiler reveals.

-*Note: both examples run with upfront macro expansion enabled.*
+_Note: all examples run with upfront macro expansion enabled._

 ```clojure
 (do